Burn (Deep Purple album): Background

-Hughes & Coverdale introduction and Mark III line-up
+Hughes and Coverdale introduction: Mark III line-up

 According to Paice, Glover told him and Lord a few months before his official termination that he wanted to leave the band, so they had started to drop in on Trapeze shows.
 During their promotional tour in April 1973, Blackmore, Lord, and Paice went on to see Trapeze at the Whisky a Go Go in Los Angeles.
 There, they complimented then-bassist, Glenn Hughes about his style.
 Hughes, mistakenly, thought the Deep Purple musicians were expressing their admiration for Trapeze but not for Hughes himself.
 Hughes was offered the job but declined at first.
 By the end of the following month, Paice was frustrated at the instability due to Glover's upcoming departure, so he approached Hughes in New York and persuaded Hughes to join the band as vocalist and bassist.
 He was introduced as a new bassist and vocalist at the same time Gillan and Glover departed.

 It was decided that Hughes would sing on the upcoming album.
 However, Blackmore wanted a vocal soloist in the band with a more masculine voice, and Lord and Paice also agreed to Blackmore's proposal to add more two-part vocal elements to the band's music.
 Eventually, an agreement was made that Hughes would sing more on later tracks, gradually increasing on following albums (Stormbringer and Come Taste the Band).

 However, despite disagreement about Hughes' exact singing role, they considered themselves working as a four-piece group but settled on the idea of having a solo lead singer.
 They needed a new lead vocalist with a more mature tone, to replace Gillan.
 Lord affirmed that they had a "golden" opportunity to have two singers in the band.
 However, as time continued, there was no official word on the replacement, except Paul Rodgers, from Free, who was the only person approached for the job.
 Although having good relations with the band, Paice affirmed that Rodgers would sometimes turn down offers from "people he respects and admires".
 At that same time, Rodgers had just formed Bad Company, so he declined the offer.
 "They did ask", Rodgers recalled, "and I spoke to all of them at length about the possibility.
 Purple had toured Australia with Free's final lineup.
 I didn't do it because I was very much into the idea of forming Bad Company."
 Blackmore was disappointed as he wanted to take the band's music in a blues direction.
 John Lawton (who would later become the singer of Uriah Heep) was also a candidate but refused, due to a press leak that talked about getting the job offer from the band.